 All about New Zealand Rabbits

 New Zealand rabbits are an easy breed of rabbit to get started with.
-They’re tame, friendly, productive, and they make great pets.
+They’re tame, friendly, and productive, and they make great pets.
 Here’s what there is to know about these adorable rabbits:

 - Latin name: Oryctolagus cuniculus